Ion Coulomb crystals: an exotic form of condensed matter: Introduction

 \subsection{Ion Coulomb crystals in a laboratory}

 It is not possible to disentangle any discussion on ion Coulomb crystals from their environment, the ion trap.
 Confining one-component plasmas in a laboratory requires one to either apply oscillating electric fields or to combine static electric and magnetic fields.
 Equilibrium, in the thermodynamic sense, can be challenging to achieve (see Sec.~\ref{sec:Equilibrium and temperature}).
 Below we review the basics of Paul (or rf) and Penning traps, which are the most frequently used experimental platforms.
-Moreover, we will briefly review optical trapping of ions by dipole traps, which has been recently realized.